Joyce Grenfell: Last years and legacy

 Soon after the Windsor Castle show Grenfell was taken ill with an eye condition, which was subsequently diagnosed as cancer.
 As a convinced Christian Scientist (like her aunt Nancy), she was averse to doctors and hospitals.
 Her husband did not share her beliefs and prevailed on her to undergo treatment.
-The eye had to be removed and replaced with a glass one.
+The eye had to be removed and replaced with an artificial one.
 After this Grenfell did not return to the stage, but gave talks for charitable organisations and appeared frequently on the BBC television programme Face the Music.

 In October 1979 she became seriously ill and died a month later, on 30 November 1979, just before her golden wedding anniversary.
 She was cremated at Golders Green Crematorium on 4 December and her ashes scattered there.
 On 7 February 1980 a memorial service was held at Westminster Abbey.

-Grenfell was created an Officer of the Order of the British Empire (OBE) in 1946 for her war work.
-It was confirmed after her death that she would have been made a Dame Commander (DBE) in the 1980 New Year Honours List.
+Grenfell was appointed an Officer of the Order of the British Empire (OBE) in 1946 for her war work.
+It was confirmed after her death that she was to have been made a Dame Commander (DBE) in the 1980 New Year Honours List.
 In 1998, the Royal Mail memorialised Grenfell with her image on a postage stamp as part of a series of stamps celebrating five comedians, drawn by Gerald Scarfe.

-Grenfell's widower, Reggie Grenfell, died in Chelsea, London, in 1993, aged 89.
+Grenfell's widower, Reggie Grenfell, died at their home at 34 Elm Park Gardens, Chelsea, London, on 31 March 1993, aged 89.
+A blue plaque is on the wall stating that Joyce Grenfell lived in Flat 8 from 1957–1979.

 In 2002 her friend Janie Hampton published a biography, Joyce Grenfell.
 Maureen Lipman toured with the one-woman show Re: Joyce!, which she co-wrote with James Roose-Evans.
 In it she recreates some of Grenfell's best-known sketches.
 Lipman also presented the radio programme Choice Grenfell, compiled from Grenfell's writings.
 Roose-Evans also edited Darling Ma, a 1997 collection of Grenfell's letters to her mother.